meatnordrink/uplift-blog/uplift_readme.md

 3. If it's empty: `git submodule update --init --recursive` .
 That should populate the repo.
 4. Get a copy of Andy's SSH key and put it somewhere you'll remember it.

+## Testing changes before pushing live

+1. Install Jekyll **on your local machine**. https://jekyllrb.com/docs/
+2. In the repo, run `bundle exec jekyll serve`.
+3. In your browser, enter `localhost:3000`.
+You'll see a local version of the current site.

 ## Pushing to the live repo.

 1. Either make your changes to the `public/blog` submodule, or, if you're using the old repo as a sandbox: